Jewish state: On Jewish character and democratic values

-The debate is therefore characterized by significant polarities.
-Secular and religious Zionists argue passionately about what a Jewish state should represent.
-Post-Zionists and Zionists argue about whether a Jewish state should exist at all.
-Because Israel was created within the sphere of international law as the instrument for Jewish self-determination, these polarities are captured by the questions: should Israel maintain and strengthen its status as a state for the Jewish people, or transition to being a state purely for "all of its citizens", or identify as both?
-And, if both, how to resolve any tensions that arise from their coexistence.
-To date, Israel has steered a course between secularism and Jewish identity, usually depending on who controls the Israeli High Court of Justice.

 On 19 November 2008, Israeli Foreign Minister Tzipi Livni addressed the United Jewish Communities General Assembly in Jerusalem.
 In her speech, she announced: "These two goals of Israel as a Jewish and a democratic state must coexist and not contradict each other.
 So, what does that mean, a Jewish state?
 It is not only a matter of the number of Jews who live in Israel.
 It is not just a matter of numbers but a matter of values.
 The Jewish state is a matter of values, but it is not just a matter of religion, it is also a matter of nationality.
 And a Jewish state is not a monopoly of rabbis.
 It is not.
 It is about the nature of the State of Israel.
 It is about Jewish tradition.
 It is about Jewish history, regardless of the question of what each and every Israeli citizen does in his own home on Saturdays and what he does on the Jewish holidays.
 We need to maintain the nature of the State of Israel, the character of the State of Israel, because this is the raison d'être of the State of Israel."

-A Jewish commonwealth
+Implementation of Jewish identity in law

-Advocates of Israel becoming a more narrowly Jewish commonwealth face at least the following practical and theoretical difficulties:
+Advocates of Israel becoming a more narrowly Jewish commonwealth face at least the following practical and theoretical questions: